Depersonalizc/cg101/notes/02_3D Transformations II.md

 where $a,b,c,d$ are unknown.
 To find out these unknowns, observe that after squishing

 1. The entire near plane remains unchanged
-2. The intersection point on the far plane $(0, 0, -f)$ remains unchanged
+2. The intersection point on the far plane $(0, 0, -f)$ remains still

 The first condition implies that
 $$